Oprah Winfrey Said She Will Not Run For President In 2020

 — Oprah Winfrey (@Oprah) July 2, 2018

-This isn’t the first time that the media mogul has had to address the rumors about her running for President.
+This isn’t the first time that the media mogul has had to address the rumors about her running for president.

-In February, shortly after the Golden Globes, she dispelled the rumors of her possible candidacy after her impassioned, feminist speech.
+In February, shortly after the Golden Globes, she dispelled the rumors of her possible candidacy after her impassioned feminist speech.

 Despite the fact that her longtime partner, Stedman Graham, and her best friend, Gayle King, encouraged her to run for office, Oprah insisted that it would “take divine intervention” for her to run for office.